Jump To Section

 When she is ready to lay eggs, she will place 6-8 inside one designated area.
 It’s not uncommon to find numerous holes in one region, which equates to several nests.
 However, don’t let the beauty of their craftmanship detour you from their destructive nature.

 Unlike some insects, the carpenter bee doesn’t cause structural damage.
 Like termites that can cost thousands to repair their path of destruction, this bee’s work is only aesthetically unappealing.
 One problem that you must watch for is that these nesting holes often attract woodpeckers.
-These birds love to get the larvae the queen laid to cause more damage than the bee.
+These birds love to get the larvae the queen laid and end up causing more damage than the bee.

-Carpenter Bees and Bumble Bees: Getting Rid of These Buzzing Pests
+Carpenter Bee vs Bumble Bee: Getting Rid of These Buzzing Pests

-No one wants too many bees around as it’s troublesome to young children and those allergic to stings.
+With carpenter bees and bumble bees, no one wants too many of either around as it’s troublesome to young children and those who are allergic to stings.
+A word of warning, professional assistance is recommended due to the possibility of being stung repetitively.
 There is a proper way to combat these critters.
-A word of warning, professional assistance is recommended due to the possibility of being stung repetitively.
-The carpenter female doesn’t like to sting, but it doesn’t mean that she won’t sting.
+The females of both species don’t like to sting, but it doesn’t mean that she won’t sting.

 The Bumble Bee